citp/privacy-policy-historical/c/co/col/colorincolorado.org.md

-> *The following text is extracted and transformed from the colorincolorado.org privacy policy that was archived on 2006-12-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20061219113846id_/http%3A//pbsmail.org/colorincolorado/privacy.tcl%3F) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the colorincolorado.org privacy policy that was archived on 2007-07-02.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070702043520id_/http%3A//www.colorincolorado.org/privacy) for the most accurate reproduction.*

-# ¡Colorín Colorado!
-View Privacy
+# Colorín Colorado :: Privacy Policy

+Teachers who work with English as a Second Language learners will find ESL/ESOL/ELL/EFL reading/writing skill-building children's books, stories, activities, ideas, strategies to help PreK-3, 4-8, and 9-12 students learn to read.

 Protecting the privacy of our web site visitors is very important to us.
 Because we gather certain types of information about our users, we want to make sure you understand the ways in which we may and may not use the information you transmit to us when you visit Colorín Colorado.
 This statement discloses the privacy practices for all WETA web sites.